-How to Create Sustainable DEI Programs at Your Company
+How to Create DEI Programs in the Workplace

-Successful diversity, equity, and inclusion (DEI) programs aren’t ones with an end date.
-Rather, the top DEI initiatives are ones that organizations are able to sustain and continually build upon.
+Successful small business diversity, equity, and inclusion (DEI) programs aren’t ones with an end date.
+Rather, the top DEI initiatives are ones that SMB leaders are able to sustain and continually build upon to:

 It’s not just existing staff that’ll appreciate a sustained commitment to inclusivity.
 Numbers suggest that job seekers are looking for evidence of diversity at work and that success can be compounded.

-So, what is your small business doing to implement DEI programs (and specific, measurable goals tied to them) that help you build a more diverse, equitable, and inclusive workplace?
-If you’re looking for a place to get started with DEI initiatives for your SMB, you’ve come to the right place.
+So, ask yourself: What is your SMB doing to implement DEI programs (and specific, measurable goals tied to them) that help you build a more diverse, equitable, and inclusive workplace?

 One-off diversity workshops aren’t enough anymore.
 In fact, they’re viewed as doing the bare minimum by employees.
 As a group of researchers publishing in the Harvard Business Review put it: